 - Stay hydrated and healthy.
 Look after your body so that it can function optimally.
 Drink lots of water and eat healthy food.

-- Quickly respond to baby’s feeding cues.
-Let him feed on demand; this will keep baby from getting frustrated.
+- Quickly respond to your baby’s feeding cues.
+Let them feed on demand; this will keep your baby from getting frustrated.

 - Take a break.
 If things get frustrating, ask your partner to help.
 While he holds the baby, you can make a cup of coffee or go for a short walk.
 You’ll feel much more refreshed and relaxed afterward.

-- Get a breastfeeding partner; this can be your spouse or even your sister.
+- Get a breastfeeding partner; this can be your spouse or your sister.
 My sister used to sit with me for hours on end.
-You will be surprised at how quickly time flies when you have someone to chat to.
-Things are also much easier when you have someone around who can fetch your snacks and charger!
+You will be surprised at how quickly time flies when you have someone to chat with.
+Things are also much easier when you have someone who can fetch your snacks and charger!